Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

 \subsection{Performance evaluation on more realistic channel model}

 In this section, we evaluate the performance of our methods over a realistic channel model.
-We use the Sionna simulator~\cite{sionna} to generate OFDMA channel traces corresponding to 3GPP Urban Macrocell (UMa) channel model.
-We use a single-sector topology with 16 users and a base station operating at 2.5 GHz, with 128 subcarriers and 15 KHz subcarrier spacing.
-The base station has 16 horizontally-polarized antennas arranged in a linear array.
-Each user is equipped with one horizontally polarized antenna.
-All users are moving at a speed of 3 m/s.
-All antennas have omnidirectional antenna patterns.
-This generates a $16\times 16$ MIMO system.
+We generate realistic OFDMA channel traces using the Sionna simulator~\cite{sionna}.
+We use the 3GPP Urban Macrocell (UMa) channel model and single-sector topology.
+The base station operates at 2.5 GHz with 128 subcarriers and 15 KHz subcarrier spacing.
+The base station is equipped with a linear array of 16 horizontally polarized antennas.
+There are 16 users in the cell, each equipped with one horizontally polarized antenna.
+All antennas are omnidirectional and users move at a speed of 3~m/s.
+This is equivalent to a ($16$ users $\times$ $16$ antennas) MIMO system.
 We report the average BER over all users and all subcarriers.
-We see in Fig~\ref{fig:ber16sionna} that the previously observed performance gains with Rayleigh fading channels also extend to realistic MIMO scenarios.
-We observe that MDI-MIMO can significantly improve the performance of MMSE and MMSE-SIC, providing up to $2 \times$ improvement in throughput over MMSE-SIC~(up to 3$\times$ over MMSE).
+We see in Fig.~\ref{fig:ber16sionna} that the previously observed performance gains with Rayleigh fading channels also extend to realistic MIMO scenarios.
+We observe that MDI-MIMO can significantly improve the performance of MMSE and MMSE-SIC, providing up to $2\times$ improvement in throughput over MMSE-SIC and up to 3$\times$ over MMSE.
+Note that, RI-MIMO~\cite{ri-mimo} only provides performance gains for 4-QAM modulation and its performance becomes similar to MMSE for 16-QAM and higher modulations.